-- locating facilities on ridgelines or hill-tops and in drainage flow-paths; - significant overshadowing of adjoining publicly accessible areas or vegetation; and - reducing existing public access to natural features such as foreshores, beaches, waterways and headlands, recreational facilities and places of social or cultural significance.
+- Locating facilities on ridgelines or hill-tops and in drainage flow-paths. - Significant overshadowing of adjoining publicly accessible areas or vegetation. - Reducing existing public access to natural features such as foreshores, beaches, waterways and headlands, recreational facilities and places of social or cultural significance.

-The proposed activity involves alterations and additions to existing buildings - no new buildings are proposed.
+The proposed activity involves the adaptive reuse of, and renovations to, existing buildings - no new buildings or significant additions to existing buildings are proposed.
 As such, the buildings are sited as they currently exist within the park setting.
 Their location is not proposed to be changed.
-Further, public access to both precincts is proposed to be maintained, and access to the existing buildings will be improved as a result of the proposal, given the buildings are currently have limited accessibility to the public.
+Further, public access to both precincts is proposed to be maintained, and access to the existing buildings will be improved as a result of the proposal, given that the buildings currently have limited accessibility to the public.

-Similarly, with the exception of the Armoury, the height of the buildings is not proposed to be changed.
-Gap Bluff Cottage, 33 Cliff Street, Constables Cottage and Green Point Cottage will all remain as single storey buildings.
+Whilst the Armoury was originally proposed as a two storey building, the scale of the building has been reduced to respond to submissions raised during the public exhibition period.
+Under the revised proposal, the Armoury, Gap Bluff Cottage, 33 Cliff Street, Constables Cottage and Green Point Cottage will all remain as single storey buildings.
 The Officers Mess will remain a two storey building, as currently exists; this is not proposed to be changed due to the heritage significance of the building.